 Center Art Gallery

-In addition to work by Calvin College students, faculty and alumni, the Center Art Gallery features exhibits by secular and religious artists of note.
+In addition to work by Calvin University students, faculty and alumni, the Center Art Gallery features exhibits by secular and religious artists of note.
 A variety of exhibitions are created and selected each year to educate and foster dialogue.